Here's a guide to common terms for business software shoppers.

 Impressions: This is an image or opinion created in the mind when social media content is seen.
 This can be positive or negative.
 It is essential that you give a long-lasting positive impression.

-Market automation: These are online services that measure marketing efforts through such tools as customer relationship management, emails, reporting and analytics.
+Market automation: These are domain name service that measure marketing efforts through such tools as customer relationship management, emails, reporting and analytics.

 MVP: Minimum viable product refers to the simplest function of a product that will be improved upon as the company grows.
 It is often developed by companies to check their reception in the market.
 Its purpose is to get as much information about a product while spending fewer resources.